Conveyor Systems: Total Cost of Ownership

 The gearbox is an often overlooked component, but a standard, inexpensive worm box is 50-90% efficient.
-A Helical Bevel gear box is 95-98% efficient.
+A Helical Bevel gearbox is 95-98% efficient.
 A worm box is fine when you are operating conveyor in the 10:1 ratio.
 If you are operating conveyors at a 60:1 or 80:1 range, efficiency levels may drop off tremendously with a worm box.

 Stepping up to the Helical Bevel box can move you can move from 50-90% efficiency to 95%-98% efficiency.

 If you can $10,000-plus a year with a simple 3% efficiency gain in your motor, imagine what an 8-10% efficiency gain can do.
-Gear reducers not only deliver efficiency, they reduce maintenance costs and extend motor and conveyor lifespan.
+Gear reducers not only deliver efficiency, but they also reduce maintenance costs and extend motor and conveyor lifespan.

-Synthetic lubrication is another feature that can add a couple of percentage points in efficiency.
+Synthetic lubrication is another feature that can add a couple of percentage points inefficiency.